Rapper Drakeo the Ruler fatally stabbed at LA festival

 LAPD spokesman Officer Luis Garcia told the Los Angeles Times that no arrests had been made as of Sunday.

+“He was so smooth and calm while rapping, despite saying some of the craziest stuff,” he told Billboard earlier this year.
+“It showed me you didn’t have to yell or be loud to get your point across.”

-Caldwell pioneered a type of rap called “nervous music,” The New York Times reported.
+Caldwell pioneered a type of rap called “nervous music,” with songs that were cryptic and dark, the Los Angeles Times wrote in 2018: “His cadences run counterclockwise to the drums, somehow both herky-jerky like a stickshift and swift and smooth like a luxury sports car it controls."

-The Los Angeles native put out his first studio album earlier this year.

-Caldwell was released from jail in November 2020 after LA County prosecutors attempted to try him on conspiracy chares in the 2016 killing of a 24-year-old man.
-Previously he had been acquitted of felony murder and attempted murder charges in the death.
+Caldwell was released from jail in November 2020 after reaching a plea deal with LA County prosecutors who wanted to try him on conspiracy charges in the 2016 killing of a 24-year-old man.
+Previously he had been acquitted of felony murder and attempted murder charges in the man's death.

-The Once Upon a Time in LA Fest confirmed in an Instagram post that the event had been called off early.
-Organizers did not give a reason.
+The Once Upon a Time in LA Fest confirmed in an Instagram post that the event had been called off early, and did not give a reason.

+The festival was organized by Live Nation, the Beverly Hills-based live events company that was behind last month’s Astroworld music festival in Houston, Texas.

+Ten people were killed and hundreds injured when a large crowd surged during a performance by the rapper Travis Scott.
+An email message seeking comment from Live Nation on Sunday has not been returned.